Overview

 Consulting Services

-Asset Management Inc. (“Ladenburg”), Osaic Advisory Services, LLC, Osaic Institutions, Inc. or Osaic
+Management Inc. (“Ladenburg”), Osaic Wealth, Inc. Osaic Institutions, Inc. or Osaic Advisory Services,

-an ICS agreement.
-The ICS agreement will set forth which investment advisory entity is providing
+LAMP agreement.
+The LAMP agreement will set forth which investment advisory entity is providing

 consulting services in connection with the client’s account.

-Clients inform their Financial Advisers of the investment objectives, risk tolerance, and investment time
+Clients inform their Financial Advisers of the investment objectives, risk tolerance, investment time

 horizon, and any investment policies, guidelines, or reasonable restrictions applicable to the assets they

-designate for investment through the ICS Program.
+designate for investment through the LAMP Program.
 Based on the information provided, the Financial

 Portfolio Management